forbole/cosmos-exporter/README.md

 The exporter should still work with older chains, but is optimized for newer versions.

+### Backward Compatibility
+The exporter maintains backward compatibility with:
+- Older Cosmos SDK versions (v0.45.x and earlier)
+- Tendermint nodes (pre-CometBFT)

+This allows for a smooth upgrade path, as the same exporter can be used across different chain versions in your infrastructure.

 # Config file template
 ```yaml
 delegator_addresses: